 Australian natives better suited to bushland than backyards

-Some native species evolved for very specific ecosystems that don’t always translate well to home gardens.
+Some native species evolved for very specific ecosystems that do not always translate well to home gardens.
 Without the conditions that shape their behaviour in the wild, their strengths can become constraints.

 Large eucalypts, e.g. Eucalyptus globulus (Tasmanian blue gum)